Butterflies Montessori Nursery

 - Specialist skills or training our staff have

 All staff are Paediatric First Aid trained and have attended Safeguarding training to the correct level for their responsibility.
 SENCo Induction training and regular SENCo Network meetings are attended to maintain updates.
-Staff have attended Every Child a Talker (ECAT), Attachment, Equal Opportunities, Behaviour management , Visual Support and Makaton training and are experienced in using these in their daily practice.
+Staff have attended Every Child a Talker (ECAT), Attachment, Equal Opportunities, Effective Practice Understanding Children's Personal, Social and Emotional Development , Visual Support and Makaton training and are experienced in using these in their daily practice.
 We use Ferre Leaven's 'Emotional well-being and Involvement' tools to aid children's learning and development.

 - Support we offer regarding children's health and well-being